Starmer arrives in Shanghai as he looks to boost UK business opportunities | Law-Order

 Starmer arrives in Shanghai as he looks to boost UK business opportunities

-British Prime Minister Keir Starmer arrived in the Chinese financial center of Shanghai on Friday in his bid to boost business opportunities for U.K. firms in the worlds second-largest economy, just hours after US President Donald Trump signaled a possible opposition to any deal between Beijing and London.
+UK Prime Minister Keir Starmer arrived in the Chinese financial centre of Shanghai on Friday in his bid to boost business opportunities for British firms in the worlds second-largest economy, just hours after US President Donald Trump signalled a possible opposition to any deal between Beijing and London.

 - Country: